aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 Let's consider two nodes in a friend network with same degree, the one who is connected to more central nodes should be more central.

-First, we define a initial guess for the centrality of nodes in a graph as
+First, we define an initial guess for the centrality of nodes in a graph as
 $$x_i=1$$.
 Now we are going to iterate for the new centrality value $$x_i'$$ for node $$i$$ as
 following: